The best gifts for wine lovers this Christmas

 There is a lot to be said when looking for the best gifts for wine lovers.
 These are people who have a particular palette, so nothing too gimmicky will really work as a present.
 And that's how we approached this best wine gifts list - thinking about what people will really want to complement their wine tastes.

-With that in mind, now’s the time to start thinking of those special people in your life, and what they might want for Christmas or their next birthday.
+With that in mind, now’s the time to start thinking of those special people in your life, and what they might want for their next birthday.

 There’s almost certain to be a wine buff among them.
 Someone who gets a kick out of obscure French village names, grape varieties, and improbably florid taste notes.